humboldt123/touch-grass/README.md

 **Our Process**

 Our project consists of a frontend and a backend.
-Vishnu mocked-up the frontend in Figma then implemented it in React Native. `/*todo: add whate everyone else was doing*/`
+Vishnu mocked-up the frontend in Figma then implemented it in React Native. `/*todo: add what everyone else was doing, please this is important */`

 Eric set up Supabase, found green space locations on OpenDataPhilly, created an API for finding the nearest one, and created a batch job for generating events for each group at the nearest location.